Cost of Attendance

 Student Loans

 Student loans are the primary source of assistance for most students.
-New York University participates in the Federal Direct Unsubsidized Stafford Loan Program and the Federal Direct Graduate PLUS Loan program.
+New York University participates in the William D. Ford Federal Direct Loan Program.
+It comprises loans such as the Federal Direct Unsubsidized Loan and the Federal Direct Graduate PLUS Loan.
 In addition, private educational loans are available to assist with school expenses.
-Part-time students are eligible to apply for loans and must enroll in at least 4.5 credits (half-time) per semester to be eligible.
+U.S. citizens and permanent residents are eligible to apply for federal student loans and must be enrolled in at least 4.5 credits per semester (half-time) to maintain eligibility.

-This is a long-term federal loan with an interest rate updated annually based on the 10-year Treasury bond yield plus 3.60%.
-An origination fee is reassessed each year and deducted at disbursement.
-The funds are issued by the U.S. Federal Government as supplied by the U.S. Treasury.
-Eligibility is not based on financial need and interest accrues while in school and during the deferment period.
-Interest begins accruing as soon as the loan funds are disbursed.
-Students may choose to have the accrued interest capitalized (added to the principal balance) or make periodic payments while in school.
-The total Federal Unsubsidized Student Loan limit is $10, 250 per semester.
-The standard repayment period is 10 years.
+This is a long-term federal loan with an interest rate that is adjusted annually, based on the 10-year Treasury bond yield plus 3.60%.
+An origination fee is reassessed each year and deducted at the time of disbursement.
+The loan is funded by the U.S. Department of the Treasury and issued by the federal government.
+Eligibility is not based on financial need, and interest begins accruing as soon as the loan is disbursed — even during in-school deferment.
+Students may choose to either pay the interest while in school or allow it to be capitalized (added to the loan principal).
+The maximum Federal Unsubsidized Student Loan amount is $10,250 per semester.
+Students must meet eligibility requirements such as enrolling at least half-time (a minimum of 4.5 credits per semester) and maintaining Satisfactory Academic Progress.
+Non-Income Based and Income-Based Repayment options are available.

 Students may choose to borrow through private loan programs to meet their educational expenses.
 Note that all programs require applicants to have a good credit history and may require a creditworthy cosigner.

 International students may borrow private educational loans with a U.S. citizen cosigner.
-International student loans, which do not require U.S. citizen cosigners, may also be available.
+International student loans that do not require a U.S. citizen cosigner may also be available.
 Please check the website for current information on the availability of these loans.

 For Washington State residents seeking information and resources about student loan repayment or seeking to submit a complaint relating to your student loans or student loan servicer, please visit www.wsac.wa.gov/loan-advocacy or contact the Student Loan Advocate at loanadvocate@wsac.wa.gov.